How to manage digital projects

 Digital projects are different than traditional.
-Most techniques and frameworks taught at universities and business schools are really complex.
-But they’re not suitable for creative agencies and other teams working on digital projects, like building a website, making an app, or running a marketing campaign.
+Most techniques and frameworks taught at universities and business schools are to complex for teams working on digital projects (like building a website, making an app, or running a marketing campaign).

-Digital products are malleable: they’re easily changed, adjusted, and improved.
-They are prone to change and so they need agile project management principles to be successful.
+Digital products are malleable by their nature: they’re easily changed, adjusted, and improved.
+That's why agile project management principles are best for digital project management.

-This guide deals with how to manage digital projects from start to finish.
-It covers the complete process from the moment a potential client asks you for an estimate to finishing the project and getting paid.
+This guide lays out how to manage digital projects from start to finish.
+It covers the complete process from the moment a client asks you for project estimate to finishing it and getting paid.

 The first part deals with client communication and how to kick off projects.
 It covers client screening, giving estimates, kickoff meetings, defining project scope, and signing a contract.

-The second part is all about project management and how you can become very good at it as long as you know the basics.
-It covers principles of agile project management, project manager responsibilities, project planning, dealing with bottlenecks, and reporting.
+The second part is about project management and how you can become very good at it as long as you know the basics.
+It covers principles of agile project management, project manager role, project planning, dealing with bottlenecks, and monitoring progress.

 The third part delves into collaboration and getting things done.
-It covers how team collaborate, what makes good teams, how to track time, collaborate with clients, issue invoices, controlling the budget, and how to make sure you don't go over deadline.
+It covers how to collaborate with clients and your team, what makes good a team, how to track time and issue invoices, and control the budget.

-The final chapter goes beyond projects and answers the question: why organizations fail to grow and what you can do now in order to be successful 10 years from now.
+The final chapter goes beyond projects and answers the question: why organizations fail to grow and what you should be doing now in order to be successful in 10 years.